Theory of humility

 Descriptive example of the fifth item:

-One day, substituting for a professor, I taught a class for the freshmen.
+One day, replacing a professor at university, I taught a class for freshmen students.
 Freshmen.
 Freshmen.

 Ah, arrogance, which has known me for a long time, arrived by express delivery, in a large and heavy package.
 In my total ignorance of life, I didn't give much importance to that class.
 After all... freshmen.

 As always, I started the class by asking if the students knew what had happened in the previous class and what the day's class was about.
 They didn't know the answer.
-And neither did I.
+And neither did I (no, I had not taught the class before that).

 But, in that 15-meter leap of low self-esteem and feeling of superiority, I had never been so rude to any class before.
 I spoke very angrily about how they weren't committing to the class.

-Funny how we shift the blame to others thinking we'll no longer take responsibility for ourselves, right?
+Funny (is it?) how we shift the blame to others thinking we'll no longer take responsibility for ourselves, right?

 When we don't have the courage to be who we are, we try to diminish others to try to seem bigger.
 Or better.
 Or worse (yes, we often think it's wonderful to be the worst.
 It's the crutch with the label 'victimization' written on it).